SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 3. Automatable CC's for MIDI Clips

->You can automate MIDI CC's 0-121, with 120 being Pitch Bend and 121 being After Touch
+>You can automate MIDI CC's 0-119, along with Pitch Bend and After Touch.
+Note: Mod Wheel is MIDI CC 1.
+>In Automation View for MIDI Clips, MIDI CC's have been mapped to grid shortcuts using the template file from MIDI Follow Mode (MIDIFollow.XML).
+So if you want to change what CC's map to what grid shortcuts in the Automation View for MIDI Clips, you would need to edit the MIDIFollow.XML template for MIDI Follow mode.
+>See Appendix below for an overview of the MIDI CC to Grid Shortcut mappings

 It can be thought of as a layer sitting on top of the Clip View for Synths, Kits, MIDI, and Audio clip types.